 Dear [name of school principal],

-Please be advised that I will be withdrawing [name of child] from your school as of [date of withdrawal], when they will begin homeschooling.
+Please be advised that I will be withdrawing [name of child] from your school as of [date of withdrawal], as we will be pursing other educational options.
 If you have any questions, please contact me.

 3) GET CONNECTED